 Enough with the chatter.
 Show-us-the-food!

-So here’s a visual representation of the best Finnish food I so thoroughly enjoyed during my time in Helsinki.
+So here’s a visual representation of the best food in Finland I so thoroughly enjoyed during my time in Helsinki.

-Best and Traditional Finnish food you should be on the lookout for:
+Best and Traditional food of Finland you should be on the lookout for:

 You can find these eclectic foods in restaurants and markets across Finland, but there is no better to sample the local charms than in someone’s home.